 If someone asked my child’s providers,’Do you think A2’s mom is grateful for the services you provide her child?’, my guess is that at least 80% of them would answer ‘no’.
 They would be completely wrong, but still.
 If that same surveyor could time travel and go back year by year to 2007 when A2 first started getting help and ask the same question, I suppose the percentage who would answer ‘no’ would shrink in proportion to year asked.

-In the last several years, regardless of how many holiday gifts, number of hours I volunteer, amount of money I donate, number of thank-you’s doled out, at this point I am still going to be seen as a wistful pariah to those whom I ask more.
+For many years, regardless of how many holiday gifts, number of hours I volunteered, amount of money I donated, number of thank-you’s doled out, at this point I am still going to be seen as a wistful pariah to those whom I ask more.
+So out of self preseveration, I have stopped creating debt and sparkling thank-yous unless I really mean it.
+And that breaks my heart for everyone.

 As A2 ages and the disparity in needs between he and his peers grow, so does the need for advocacy.